To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements

 On the web page Find scholarships you will find more information about scholarships that are administered by the Scholarships Office.
-It is only possible to apply for the scholarships that are advertised (to only show these, select “Only available scholarships”).
-In order for a scholarship to be announced, the foundation must have enough means.
-It is also imperative that the scholarship is not occupied by another holder who has been awarded the scholarship for several terms.
+It is only possible to apply for the scholarships that are open for application.
+In order for a scholarship to open for application, the foundation must have enough funds.
+The scholarship must also not be occupied by another holder who has been awarded the scholarship for several semesters.

-At Find scholarships you can also see information about the majority of scholarships at Uppsala University.
-They are managed mainly by the Uppsala University Foundations Management of Estates and Funds (Uppsala Akademiförvaltning).
+At Find scholarships you can find information about the majority of scholarships at Uppsala University.
 There you can also see specific requirements for each scholarship.

 You must be a full-time student or researcher at Uppsala University in order to be eligible for a scholarship.
-You must also meet the requirements of each scholarship.
-If you are granted a scholarship for several terms, you will have to be a full-time student and meet the specific requirements of the scholarship the entire period.
+You must also meet the specific requirements of each scholarship.
+If you are granted a scholarship for several semesters, you will have to be a full-time student and meet the specific requirements of the scholarship during the entire period.
 Most scholarships are only for students or researchers at Uppsala University, but not all.
-Select “Scholarships also available for students/researchers at other universities than Uppsala” to view the scholarships that do not require studies/research at Uppsala University.

-While there is no limit to the amount of times you can apply for scholarships, it is not always possible to be awarded a scholarship more than once.
+While there is no limit to the number of times you can apply for scholarships, it is not always possible to be awarded a scholarship more than once.
 The regulations for each scholarship specify the holding time and whether it is possible to be awarded it more than once.

 Most scholarships advertised by the Scholarships Office can be applied for by all students at Uppsala University, regardless of nationality or citizenship.
 There are some exceptions so read the regulations for each scholarship carefully.